How do you best prepare for the future?

 “My experiences at DornerWorks have helped me to improve my critical thinking skills, and develop the kind of intellectual flexibility that is required for complex problem solving,” Crump says.

-Now working on FACE conformance for the DornerWorks-developed Virtuosity Hypervisor, Pahl has been able to translate his co-op experience with developing for Linux machines, separation technology, large code base projects, and embedded development tools into a skilled approach to speeding up design processes and getting as close to target systems as possible.
+Now working on FACE conformance for the DornerWorks-developed Virtuosity Hypervisor, Pahl has been able to translate his co-op experience with developing for Linux machines, secure technologies, large code base projects, and embedded development tools into a skilled approach to speeding up design processes and getting as close to target systems as possible.

 Kevin Mahlie is in his third and final co-op rotation.
 Currently majoring in electrical engineering at GVSU, Mahlie is focusing on embedded system development in his studies, while contributing to hardware modifications, circuit debugging and testing at DornerWorks.